 The site is dedicated to staff, students, academics, and researchers who have interest in enabling education.
 You are welcome to be part of our research on enabling education which has made significant contribution in the lives of many students and their families.

-For more information about the research activities of the University of Newcastle's English Language and Foundation Studies Centre, please contact Dr Anna Bennett.
+For more information about the research activities of the University of Newcastle's English Language and Foundation Studies Centre, please contact our Head of Research and Development, Dr Anna Bennett.